 Permission was granted, and a lease was organised, but the site was challenging, virtually a large hole at the other end of the beach between Truda and Square Hut.

 Nothing daunted, Grandpa Duncan found a suitable building, the office from an old joiners yard.
 But how to get it to Carrick shore?
 The building was cut into three pieces and made ready for transport by lorry.

 A local carrier was employed to move the sections from the yard to Carrick.
 However upon arrival at Carrick the driver refused to cross the little bridge across the Trout Burn, fearing the combined weight of the lorry and the building would collapse the bridge.

-Each section had to be carried by Grandpa and his two elder sons (Alastair and Graham) from the lorry over the bridge and over the 150 yards or so to the site.
+Each section had to be carried by Grandpa and his two elder sons (Alastair and Graeme) from the lorry over the bridge and over the 150 yards or so to the site.
 Foundations (railway sleepers set in concrete) were already in place and the building was then erected on them.
 This building forms the main central area of the hut to this date.